Apanatshka/dnfa/ideas.md

 ## Final state info outside of state

 When the check if a state is final is relatively rare (when we're doing a single search in a text for example), the information whether a state is final can be packed tightly and stored in the general information of the automaton.
 This makes the state structs more space-efficient and therefore the whole automaton is more cache-efficient.
-This idea is currently unused and probably not worth it the effort.
+This idea is currently unused and probably not worth the effort.

 ## Optimise match of literals